Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Relationship Between CT modules, NCCRs and MM modules

+\end{defin} The name CT is inspired by (but is normally different than) the notion of `cluster tilting' modules.
+We explain the connection in \ref{rigidisolated}.

 \begin{lemma}\t{(1)} Any CT module is a generator-cogenerator.\\ \t{(2)} Any CT module is maximal modifying. \end{lemma} \begin{proof} Let $M$ be a CT module.\\ (1) This is clear from $\Hom_R(M,\omega_{R})\in\CM R$ and $\Hom_R(R,M)\in \CM R$.\\ (2) Suppose $N\in\refl R$ with $\End_R(M\oplus N)\in \CM R$, then certainly $\Hom_R(M,N)\in \CM R$.
 Since $R\in \add M$ by (1), we have $N\in \CM R$.
-Hence since $M$ is a CT module, necessarily $N\in \add M$. \end{proof} Not every MM module is CT, however in the case when $R$ has a CT module (which implies $R$ has a NCCR by \ref{NCCRhasCM}(3) below, which in turn implies by \cite{VdBNCCR} that $R$ has a crepant resolution) we give a rather remarkable relationship between CT modules, MM modules and NCCRs in \ref{NCCRCTisgMR} at the end of this subsection.
+Hence since $M$ is a CT module, necessarily $N\in \add M$. \end{proof} Not every MM module is CT, however in the situation when $R$ has a CT module (equivalently, by \ref{NCCRhasCM}(2) below, $R$ has a NCCR) we give a rather remarkable relationship between CT modules, MM modules and NCCRs in \ref{NCCRCTisgMR} at the end of this subsection.

 If $R$ is a CM ring with a canonical module $\omega_{R}$ we denote the duality $(-)^\vee:=\Hom_R(-,\omega_{R})$.
 We shall see shortly that if $M$ or $M^\vee$ is a generator then we may test the above CT condition on one side (see \ref{CT} below), but before we do this we need the following easy observation.